Home › Label Printer Comparison

 Brother QL-820NWB — Best for QR Codes and Two-Colour Labels

 The trade-off is DK roll cartridges, which are Brother-proprietary.
-This limits label stock to Brother's range and approved compatible third-party rolls.
-Wireless (WiFi + Bluetooth + USB) and fast — 93 labels per minute at maximum speed.
+Wireless (WiFi + Bluetooth + USB) and fast at 93 labels per minute.

 Best for: Restaurants printing table cards, warehouses printing asset QR tags, event managers printing attendee badges, marketing teams printing campaign labels.